2600. K Items With the Maximum Sum

 Description

-There is a bag that consists of items, each item has a number 1
+There is a bag that consists of items, each item has a number 1, 0, or -1 written on it.

 The bag initially contains: